Where is Worzel Gummidge filmed?

 Bloomsbury Barton Manor

-The country seat of Lady Bloomsbury Barton (Zoë Wannamaker) was filmed at a private house in Watford.
+The country seat of Lady Bloomsbury Barton (Zoë Wannamaker) – as seen in the episode The Green Man – was filmed at a private house in Watford.

 Top of the world

-In the second episode, Worzel and the Green Man (Sir Michael Palin, no less) sit down at the top of a hill for a heart-to-heart about what it means to be a scarecrow.
+In The Green Man, Worzel and the Green Man (Sir Michael Palin, no less) sit down at the top of a hill for a heart-to-heart about what it means to be a scarecrow.
 This is Ivinghoe Beacon, part of the National Trust’s Ashridge Estate in Hertfordshire.
 Perched high in the Chiltern Hills Area of Outstanding Natural Beauty, Ivinghoe Beacon contains the remains of an Iron Age hill fort and several Bronze Age burial mounds, as well as offering spectacular views across several counties.